 HTTPS & Cybersecurity

 Cybersecurity became a hot topic at the end of 2017 due to high-profile hacks that caused billions of dollars in damages and exposed 145 million Americans to the joys of identity theft.
-Employers are more concerned about cybersecurity than ever.
+Employers are more concerned about cybersecurity than ever.and this is where the email security saas steps into the scene.
 If you can display a basic understanding of cybersecurity, you’ve got a leg up on your competition.

 4. DIGITAL MARKETING INSIGHT